phaustin/quantecon-example/book/docs/python_essentials.md

 integers are faster and more accurate.

-Python provides numerous other built-in Python data types, some of which we\'ve already met
+Python provides numerous other built-in Python data types, some of which we've already met

 -   strings, lists, etc.

-Let\'s learn a bit more about them.
+Let's learn a bit more about them.

 ### Primitive Data Types